-Plenty of nearby Orlando hotels, such as Caribe Royal All-Suite Hotel & Convention Center and Courtyard Orlando Lake Buena Vista in the Marriott Village, offer affordable accommodations, as well as shuttles to the parks.
-Additionally, you can stay at a hotel that's located on Disney's property, but not owned by the park.
-For example, BEST WESTERN Lake Buena Vista Resort Hotel and DoubleTree Suites by Hilton Hotel Orlando - Lake Buena Vista are located in Downtown Disney, but offer more affordable rates, as well as complimentary transportation to all the parks.
+Plenty of Orlando family hotels offer affordable accommodations, as well as shuttles to the parks.
+Additionally, you can stay at a hotel that's located on Disney World property, but not owned by the park.
+For example, the BEST WESTERN Lake Buena Vista Resort Hotel is located in Disney Springs, but offers more affordable rates, as well as complimentary transportation to all the parks.

-If you want to stay within the park and save, choose from five Value Resort Hotels: Disney's Pop Century Resort, Disney's All-Star Music Resort, Disney's All-Star Movies Resort, Disney's All-Star Sports Resort, or Disney's Art of Animation Resort.
+If you want to stay within the park and save, choose one of Disney World's Value Resort Hotels: Disney's Pop Century Resort, Disney's All-Star Music Resort, Disney's All-Star Movies Resort, Disney's All-Star Sports Resort, or Disney's Art of Animation Resort.

-Plenty of Walt Disney World Resort hotels and nearby hotels cater to large groups with spacious suites or apartments that have multiple bedrooms.
-Just two miles from Animal Kingdom, Silver Lake Resort offers large villas with three bedrooms, three bathrooms and full kitchens (which means extra savings on meals), as well as two swimming pools.
+Plenty of Disney World resort hotels and nearby hotels cater to large groups with spacious suites or apartments that have multiple bedrooms.
+Just 2 miles from Animal Kingdom, Silver Lake Resort offers large villas with three bedrooms, three bathrooms and full kitchens (which means extra savings on meals), as well as two swimming pools.
 Another reliable option is Marriott's Grande Vista, which sleeps up to 12 guests.
 Inside the parks, there's a plethora of options for large groups, such as Disney's BoardWalk Villas, Disney's Old Key West Resort, Bay Lake Tower at Disney's Contemporary Resort and Animal Kingdom Villas -- Kidani Village and Jambo House, all of which sleep up to eight guests; the TreeHouse Villas at Disney's Saratoga Springs Resort can sleep nine.
-Only one of the Value Resort Hotels -- Disney's All-Star Music Resort -- sleeps larger families, with a limit of six guests.
+Disney's All-Star Music Resort and Disney's Art of Animation Resort sleep up to six guests.

-Another option: rent a house outside of Orlando.
+Another option is to consider an Orlando vacation rental or a rental outside of town.
 "Renting a house can be a great fit with space to gather, relax and cook up your own healthy meals with fresh seafood from local markets," explains Lisa McClintick, mom of three.
 "We once rented an older home on a canal in Daytona, which kept us close to the beach, but also within driving distance of Disney World.
-Many Florida homes also have their own pools."
+Many rental homes in Florida also have their own pools."

 Your child wants to dine on fare cooked by Chef Mickey -- with the Mouse himself, of course -- and you want to save money.
 The solution?
 Book your character meal early in the day for breakfast or lunch, and avoid the costly character dinner.
 Character meals, which are priced per person, can cost hundreds for a family of four or five.
-But you can cut costs by choosing the least expensive time to eat, which is generally breakfast or lunch.
-For example, at the Crystal Palace in the Magic Kingdom, where Winnie the Pooh poses for photo ops with families and food is served buffet style, breakfast and lunch prices range from $15 to $29.99 per adult, whereas dinner prices range from $30 to $59.99 per adult.
+But you can cut costs by choosing the least expensive time to eat, which is generally breakfast.
+For example, at the Crystal Palace in the Magic Kingdom, where Winnie the Pooh poses for photos with families and food is served buffet style, breakfast and lunch prices range from $15 to $35 per adult, whereas dinner prices range from $35 to $60.

-"If you have some extra time and flexibility, you can gain significantly reduced (and even free!) admission by participating in Disney World's volunteer and group programs," says Jackie Perrin, a Disney World regular.
+"If you have some extra time and flexibility, you can gain significantly reduced (and even free!) admission by participating in Disney World's volunteer and group programs," says Jackie Perrin, a regular at Disney World.
 "In the group division, of note is the Disney Y.E.S.
 (Youth Education Series) Program, which has an individual enrollment option.
 On select dates, you can sign your school-aged kids and yourself up (an adult chaperone is required if your kids are ages 12 and under).
-Purchase of a Y.E.S. package includes an education session AND your choice of Disney theme park admission packages, including multiple-day and park-hopper options, at a fraction of the regular price.
-Special pricing for accompanying family members is also available," she continues.
+Purchase of a Y.E.S. package includes an education session and your choice of Disney theme park admission packages, including multiple-day and park-hopper options, at a fraction of the regular price.
+Special pricing for accompanying family members is also available."

 "When we go to Disney, I'm more concerned about saving time.
 Time is money, after all," says Traci Suppa, contributing writer and mom of two.
-"We stay at a Disney hotel with transportation into the parks to save the time and hassle of driving into the parking lots."
-Another suggestion: "Use Disney's free app, My Disney World Experience -- it gives you ride wait times, tells you where dining and restrooms are and how to quickly get to characters," says contributing writer Wendy Irvine, who also believes time management is one of the keys to saving at Disney.
+"We stay at a Disney World hotel with transportation into the parks to save the time and hassle of driving into the parking lots."
+Another suggestion: "Use Disney's free app, My Disney World Experience -- it gives you ride wait times, tells you where dining and restrooms are and how to quickly get to characters," says contributing writer, Wendy Irvine.
+Of course, FastPass is also invaluable.

 7. Set a Souvenir Budget